 The Voice Memo Demos (2019-)

-Most of my music is available to stream on Spotify, my EP "Fun Sized" and my three current demo albums are available on Bandcamp, and everything else is available on iTunes and Apple Music.
+My three demo albums and my EP compilation 'All Shapes, Sides & Sizes' are available on Bandcamp, and everything else is available on Spotify, iTunes and Apple Music.
 In July 2019 I started a new Soundcloud account for a project called 'Write, Co.', to showcase songs that I have co-written with other people - if you'd be interested in co-writing with me, please get in touch!

 Singing was never a great desire of mine when I was growing up.
 I sang in school choirs when I was young, but for me it's always been about song-writing.
 I'm a decent piano player and an okay singer, but I'm pretty confident in my ability to write a good tune, and as I've learned from spending the last ten years recording music, there are few things more satisfying than hearing a melody you wrote on your keyboard at home turn into a fleshed-out, fully-orchestrated song.
 I try to make sure that no two of my songs are too similar in terms of subject, style and arrangement, because even though my style is predominantly pop/rock, I like to experiment as much as I can within that genre.